 An Alabama LLC operating agreement is a document that records the agreed-upon policies, regulations, and structure of a newly-created limited liability company.
 An operating agreement outlines major aspects of the company’s internal affairs and aids in separating the entity from its owners.
-It also dives deep into a series of topics ranging from annual meetings and member voting to the distribution of company assets.
+It also clarifies the company’s policies from the scheduling of annual meetings and member voting to the distribution of company assets.

-Once completed, the form answers the questions to many what-if scenarios, such as adding additional members, what happens if a member passes, and the process for selling or transferring a member’s ownership.
+Once completed, the form answers the questions to many “what-if” scenarios, such as adding additional members, the death of a member, and the sale or transfer of a member’s ownership.
 Without such an agreement in place, obtaining outside investments or loans can be markedly difficult, if not impossible.

-Single-Member – To be used by one-owner LLCs.
+Single-Member LLC Operating Agreement – To be used by one-owner LLCs.

-Multi-Member – For entities that will have more than one (1) owner.
+Multi-Member LLC Operating Agreement – For entities that will have more than one (1) owner.

 - Chapter: Title 10A, Chapter 5A